ionic-team/ionic-framework/BREAKING.md

 - Button text now wraps by default.
 If this behavior is not desired, add the `ion-text-nowrap` class from the [CSS Utilities](https://ionicframework.com/docs/layout/css-utilities).

+<h4 id="version-8x-content">Content</h4>

+- Content no longer sets the `--background` custom property when the `.outer-content` class is set on the host.

 <h4 id="version-8x-datetime">Datetime</h4>

 - The CSS shadow part for `month-year-button` has been changed to target a `button` element instead of `ion-item`.
 Developers should verify their UI renders as expected for the month/year toggle button inside of `ion-datetime`.